-Rise in women in UK investigated by police over illegal abortions
+Fears for vulnerable women amid rise in Britons investigated over illegal abortions

 He added: “These archaic laws are completely unfit for purpose and we are calling for them to be repealed and for abortion care to be managed through healthcare regulation like every other medical treatment.
 Abortions are unique in that they are criminalised.”

-Dr Lord explained some of the cases included in the government data were likely to be appropriate and relate to investigations into abusive partners forcing a woman into having an abortion but said “we fear most cases will involve investigations into women”.
+Some of the cases included in the government data could relate to investigations into abusive partners forcing a woman into having an abortion.

+But Dr Lord said: “We fear most cases will involve investigations into women.
+It does seem to be an upward trend.
+It is very disturbing and chilling.

-Dr Lord, a consultant gynaecologist at the Royal Cornwall Hospitals NHS Trust, said the increasing number of investigations was an “unfortunate” by-product of the fact “increasing numbers of women are opting for medical abortions” - warning this has meant “suspicions have been raised with prosecutors and police”.
+Dr Lord, a consultant gynaecologist at the Royal Cornwall Hospitals NHS Trust, said the increasing number of investigations was an “unfortunate” by-product of the fact “increasing numbers of women are opting for medical abortions”, warning this has meant “suspicions have been raised with prosecutors and police”.

 A medical abortion involves taking two pills, while a surgical abortion involves a medical procedure under general or local anaesthetic.